WTC Cortlandt station: September 11, 2001, attacks

 The station and the surrounding subway tunnels were severely damaged in the September 11, 2001, terrorist attacks following the collapse of Two World Trade Center, resulting in the closure of the line south of Chambers Street.
 During the September 11 attacks in 2001, a train operator reported an "explosion" to the MTA's Subway Control Center one minute after the first plane struck the World Trade Center's North Tower at 8:46 a.m.
 Subway service was halted shortly afterward and, as a result, no one in the subway system died.
-The steel I-beams of the station were crumpled and the station roof collapsed, as the tunnel had been located 40 ft underground, relatively close to ground level.
-The original tunnel had measured 30 ft wide and 18 ft high, with columns between the two tracks spaced at intervals of 5 ft.
+The tunnel had been located 40 ft underground; the original tunnel had measured 30 ft wide and 18 ft high, with columns between the two tracks spaced at intervals of 5 ft.
+Being so close to ground level, the station partially collapsed under the weight of the falling debris, which crumpled the steel I-beams of the station.

 Soon after the attacks, two options were considered: either the existing line would be repaired, or the tunnel would be diverted westward just to the north of the World Trade Center site before heading to a new terminal at South Ferry.
 The first option was chosen, and to quickly restore service to Rector Street and South Ferry stations to the south, workers demolished the remainder of the station and built walls where the platforms used to be.
 975 ft of tunnels and trackage, including 575 ft of totally destroyed tunnels and tracks in the vicinity of the station site as it traversed Ground Zero, were entirely rebuilt.
 However, officials wanted only to reopen Rector and South Ferry stations at the time, and the Cortlandt Street station was to be closed completely, with no replacement.